ojjja/easy-tennis/README.md

 - Sign up form: go over sign up form features to ensure that they work as intended.
 - Links: go over links features to ensure that they work as intended.
 - Menus: go over menu features to ensure that they work as intended.
-- Spelling: go over spelling to ensure that the mening of the word and sentence.

 ### Buggs

-- Fixed buggs: Table
+- Fixed buggs: No Fixed buggs
-- Unfixed buggs
+- Unfixed buggs: No unfixed buggs
-- other problems
+- other problems:"Style flexbox", "Style fieldset"

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](http://jigsaw.w3.org/css-validator/validator$link)
+  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/#validate_by_input)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator#warnings)
 - CSS